Gwinnett College’s Massage Therapy Diploma Programs

 Associate of Science Degree in Massage and Natural Health – Degree Program – Sandy Springs Campus

-The Sandy Springs campuses provide graduates of the degree programs with the opportunity to transfer the course credits awarded and earn their associate degrees by completing additional courses.
+The Sandy Springs campus provides graduates of the degree programs to transfer the course credits awarded and earn their associate degrees by completing additional courses.
 College students completing the Massage Therapy diploma program at the Sandy Springs campus can transfer their credits into the Associate of Applied Science Massage and Natural Health degree program.

 Associate of Science Degree in Massage & Spa Management – Degree Program – Lilburn Campus

 Our massage therapy and spa management programs may vary in name, school coursework, and credential options by campus location.
-Please refer to the catalog for a listing of all courses in your program of interest.
+Please refer to the catalog listing all courses in your program of interest.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.

-Call us today or complete the Request More Information form on the top of the page to take the next step towards your new career in the massage therapy and spa management fields.
+Call us today or complete the Request More Information form at the top of the page to take the next step toward your new career in the massage therapy and spa management fields.